 Why this department hadn’t been established as one of the first founding peacekeeping departments, Alice had no clue.
 Then again, it wasn’t a popular department.
 No one enjoyed being forced to have their problems dissected by a stranger and judged on whether or not those problems would hinder them on their job assignment.
 Many peacekeepers, in fact, came to dislike Alice for her straightforward strictness and thus christened her with the title “Ice-gate of Ophiuchus.”
 Many of Alice’s fellow department members thought her approach and non-leniency were overly harsh too.

 Each person was different and preferred different methods of approach—that much Alice agreed on.
 But in her personal opinion, tiptoeing around reality didn’t solve problems.
 It only prolonged them.
-Embracing someone and feeding them with constant reassurances—although helfpul in itself—were temporary measures.
+Embracing someone and feeding them with constant reassurances—although helpful in itself—were temporary measures.
 It was better to be safe than regretful.

 All in all, it was a rewarding job, despite her always taking care to keep her distance from her patients.
 The distance remained firm even when Jericho came under her care.
 Because “the only person who can truly help you is yourself” as she would tell her patients.
 Everything else in that person’s surroundings was a tool to guide them to that ‘salvation’—Alice included herself as such a tool and resource.
 If she became too close to a patient and her perspective on her patients became skewed as a result, then she wouldn’t be able to do her job effectively.